keboola/connection-docs/tutorial/manipulate/index.md

 CREATE TABLE "tmp_opportunity" AS
     SELECT *, CASE
-        WHEN "Probability" < 50 THEN 'Poor'
+        WHEN "probability" < 50 THEN 'Poor'
-        WHEN "Probability" < 70 THEN 'Good'
+        WHEN "probability" < 70 THEN 'Good'
         ELSE 'Excellent' END AS "ProbabilityClass"
     FROM "opportunity";

 CREATE TABLE "opportunity_denorm" AS
     SELECT "tmp_opportunity".*,
-        "user"."Name" AS "UserName", "user"."Sales_Market" AS "UserSalesMarket",
+        "user"."name" AS "UserName", "user"."sales_market" AS "UserSalesMarket",
-        "user"."Global_Market" AS "UserGlobalMarket",
+        "user"."global_market" AS "UserGlobalMarket",
-        "account"."Name" AS "AccountName", "account"."Region" AS "AccountRegion",
+        "account"."name" AS "AccountName", "account"."region" AS "AccountRegion",
-        "account"."Status" AS "AccountStatus", "account"."FirstOrder" AS "AccountFirstOrder"
+        "account"."status" AS "AccountStatus", "account"."first_order" AS "AccountFirstOrder"
     FROM "tmp_opportunity"
-        JOIN "user" ON "tmp_opportunity"."OwnerId" = "user"."Id"
+        JOIN "user" ON "tmp_opportunity"."OwnerId" = "user"."id"
-        JOIN "account" ON "tmp_opportunity"."AccountId" = "account"."Id"
+        JOIN "account" ON "tmp_opportunity"."AccountId" = "account"."id"
-        JOIN "tmp_level" ON "user"."Name" = "tmp_level"."Name";
+        JOIN "tmp_level" ON "user"."name" = "tmp_level"."Name";
 {% endhighlight %}

 {: .image-popup}